INSIGHT-A mob out for blood: India's protests pit Hindus against Muslims

 Bagga said that the federal government, which controls Delhi police, moved to deploy paramilitary forces in order to bring the situation under control.
 "I believe within 24 hours everything will be fine," he added.

 Delhi police were not immediately available for comment on the attack on Zubair.
-Since cruising back to power in May, Modi has pursued a Hindu-first agenda that has emboldened his followers, who account for about 80 percent of the population, and left India's 180 million Muslims reeling.
+Since cruising back to power in May, Modi has pursued a Hindu-first agenda that has emboldened his followers and left India's 180 million Muslims reeling.
+Hindus account for about 80 percent of the population.

 Now opponents and supporters of the law, largely divided between Muslims and Hindus, are facing off against each other.
 Some say the polarization evokes a dark chapter in India's past.
 "The violence is now happening in tiny pockets of Delhi and reminds you of the beginning of the 1984 anti-Sikh riots," said Yogendra Yadav, a political scientist who leads a small political party opposed to the BJP.

 He was referring to mob attacks on the Sikh minority after members of the community assassinated then-Prime Minister Indira Gandhi.
-Thousands of Sikhs were killed in cities including Delhi in what Indian investigators said was organised violence.
-APPEAL FOR CALM
+Thousands of Sikhs were killed in cities including Delhi in what Indian investigators said was organized violence.

-Modi appealed for calm on Wednesday after at least 20 people were killed and more than 200 injured in some of the worst sectarian violence in New Delhi in decades.
-The citizenship law behind the unrest is one of several steps taken by Modi's government since its re-election that have appealed to the Hindu majority.
+Modi appealed for calm on Wednesday after at least 24 people were killed and hundreds more wounded in some of the worst sectarian violence in New Delhi in decades.
+The citizenship law behind the unrest is one of several steps taken by Modi's government since its re-election that has appealed to the Hindu majority.

 In August, it stripped Kashmir, India's only Muslim-majority state, of its special status, a move which Modi defended as a way of integrating the region with the rest of the country.
 In November, the Supreme Court handed Hindu groups control of a contested site in the city of Ayodhya that paves the way for a temple to be built on a site where a mosque once stood.
 That was a central election promise made by the BJP.